 Better to be a dark mark on a permanent record than fall into dull shades of gray.
 I have never known anyone who marches to the beat of their own drum to step back in line for perfect harmony.

 Unless they are afraid.

 And unfortunately, that fear isn’t rare.

-I wish I could change it, but I am not an activist.
-I am an ear and a pen, and that is all there is.
+Sometimes, they are an ear and a pen, and that’s all there is.
 There isn’t any more.